-With the above insight, we conceive a twist-angle and dielectric-constant dependent ``phase" diagram, see Figure~\ref{fig3}b, where we denote the nature of electron correlations.
+We now conceive a twist-angle and dielectric-constant dependent ``phase" diagram, see Figure~\ref{fig3}b, where we denote the nature of electron correlations.
 Here, one can identify a boundary, black dotted line defined by $E_{|2,1\rangle} = E_{|2,0\rangle_0}$, below (above) which triplet (singlet) dominates in the two-hole eigenstates of $H^i_\mathrm{loc}$.
 This boundary is indeed also well approximated by the requirement of $U_1 - U' = \Delta$ (gray dotted line).

-To estimate the strength of electron correlations, we look at the ratio of the bandwidth to the ``effective" local Coulomb interactions $U_{\mathrm{eff}, n}$ defined by $U_{\mathrm{eff}, n} \equiv \mathcal{E}_{n+1} + \mathcal{E}_{n-1} - 2\mathcal{E}_{n}$ \cite{Georges}.
-Here, $\mathcal{E}_{n}$ denotes the lowest eigenvalue of $H^i_\mathrm{loc}$ in the $n$-hole subspace.
-Near $n\simeq1$, one would expect strong correlations below the line defined by $U_{\mathrm{eff}, n=1}=W_1$ (orange line in Figure~\ref{fig3}b). $W_1$ is the bandwidth of the lowest-lying band.
-Importantly, both the singlet-dominant and triplet-dominant regions can give rise to strong correlations, as highlighted by blue and red regions in Figure~\ref{fig3}b, respectively.
-The strong correlations at $n=1$ lead to the Mott-Hubbard and the triplet CT regimes, as seen in the excitation spectra (Figures.~\ref{fig2}d and e).

-Further insight into the correlation strength is obtained by the orbital-dependent quasiparticle weight $Z_\eta$.
-This quantity corresponds to the inverse of the quasiparticle mass enhancement within DMFT via $Z_\eta = (m^*/m_b)_\eta^{-1}$ where $m^*$ ($m_b$) are the renormalized (bare) band mass.
+Insight into the correlation strength is obtained by the orbital-dependent quasiparticle weight $Z_\eta$.
+This quantity corresponds to the inverse of the quasiparticle mass enhancement within DMFT via $Z_\eta = (m^*/m_b)_\eta^{-1}$ where $m^*$ ($m_b$) is the renormalized (bare) band mass.
 Thus, strong correlations feature small or vanishing $Z_\eta$.
-We investigate the results at case A in Figure~\ref{fig3}b for the Mott-Hubbard and case B for the triplet CT regimes.
+We investigate the results in case A in Figure~\ref{fig3}b for the Mott-Hubbard and case B for the triplet CT regimes.
 We find that $Z_1 \simeq 0.15$ in A and $Z_1=0$ in B (upper panels of Figures~\ref{fig3}c and d).
 On the other hand, $Z_2 \simeq 1$ for both cases, since orbital-2 is almost empty when $n=1$.
 These small $Z_1$ values for both cases corroborate the strong correlations of orbital-1 character captured in the excitation spectra of A and B at $n=1$, as presented in Figures~\ref{fig2}d and e.